sakuexe/riihisoft_assignment/README.md

 #### [Azure SQL Database](https://azure.microsoft.com/en-us/products/azure-sql/database)

-Azure SQL Database would allow the Docker containers to be "stateless" in a sense, since all the data would be stored somewhere else.
-This would help with for example the horizontal scaling of the backend.
+Azure SQL Database would allow the Docker containers to be "stateless" in a sense, since all the important data would be stored somewhere else.
+This would help with horizontally scaling the backend.

 **Positives**